SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 [/code-editor]
 [task-description]

-## Part 3 - Queries from Diablo Database
+# Part 3 - Queries from Diablo Database

-For the next tasks you will use the **Diablo** database, which you can [download](https://videos.softuni.org/resources/java/java-mysql/diablo_built-in-functions.zip) here.
+Get familiar with the **Diablo** database.

+You will use it for the following tasks.

-# Description
+## Description

 Find the **top 50 games ordered by start date**, then **by name.**